franklinST-05/vanilla-city-weather/README.md

-# dev.finance
+# CityWeather
-Dev.Finance is a project to control personal accounts with control of receipts and payments, as well as calculation of totals, created by rocketseat.
+CityWeather is a project where the user will be able to obtain information about climates of any desired city

 <img src="./img/display.png" width="500">